Building queries using JPA isn't difficult; however, we sometimes forget simple things that make a huge difference.

 Let's build the same query again, but this time using the Criteria API to demonstrate how to handle query parameters when dealing with CriteriaQuery:

 CriteriaBuilder cb = em.getCriteriaBuilder(); CriteriaQuery<Employee> cQuery = cb.createQuery(Employee.class); Root<Employee> c = cQuery.from(Employee.class); ParameterExpression<String> paramEmpNumber = cb.parameter(String.class); cQuery.select(c).where(cb.equal(c.get(Employee_.empNumber), paramEmpNumber)); TypedQuery<Employee> query = em.createQuery(cQuery); String empNumber = "A123"; query.setParameter(paramEmpNumber, empNumber); Employee employee = query.getResultList();

-In this article, we've focused on the mechanics of building queries by using JPA query parameters or input parameters.
+In this article, we focused on the mechanics of building queries by using JPA query parameters or input parameters.

-We've learned that we have two types of query parameters, positional and named.
-It's up to us which one fits best our objectives.
+We learned that we have two types of query parameters, positional and named, and it's up to us which one best fits our objectives.

-It's also worth to take note that all query parameters must be single-valued except for in expressions.
-For in expressions, we may use collection-valued input parameters, such as arrays or Lists as shown within the previous examples.
+It's also worth noting that all query parameters must be single-valued, except for in expressions.
+For in expressions, we may use collection-valued input parameters, such as arrays or Lists, as shown in the previous examples.

-The source code of this tutorial, as usual, is available on GitHub.
+As usual, the source code for this article is available over on GitHub.